kikrishn/Blog/_posts/2021-03-09-sage-concave.md

-Approximating every nonpolynomial by the first, say, 50 terms of its taylor series comes to mind, but I'm currently struggling to get sage to expand and simplify expressions in way that makes me happy, so manipulating huge expressions like that is, at least for now, a bit beyond me.
+Approximating every nonpolynomial by the first, say, 50 terms of its taylor series comes to mind, but I'm currently struggling to get sage to expand and simplify expressions in way that makes me happy, so manipulating huge expressions like that is, at least for now, a bit beyond me[^2].

 Again, all ideas are welcome ^_^